akahon/vue-sidebar-menu-akahon/README.md

 Event | Output |  Description
 --------- | ---- | -----------
-button-exit-clicked | - | Background color
-search-input-emit | String | Background color
+button-exit-clicked | - | Emitted when the exit button has been clicked search-input-emit | String | Emitted when user types in the search input

 #### Thanks for design
 [Prem Shahi](https://www.codinglabweb.com/2021/04/responsive-side-navigation-bar-in-html.html)